 Today we head to Cromwell with a ‘must do’ visit to Mrs Jones Orchard.
 A highlight for locals and international tourists alike, the fresh fruit grown at Mrs Jones Orchard is world-class and exported around the world.
 However, you will also be amazed at the range of other products available – including real fruit ice creams!

-You then head into Cromwell Old Town for an historic walking tour.
+You then head into Cromwell Old Town to browse through the little shops and have a coffee overlooking the lake.
 Learn about local industry and how the entire town was moved to allow the necessary flooding for the Clyde Dam in the early 1990’s.